 Rodrigo: we are definitely not done talking and only covered a small part of all the issues.
 One last thing to say is that we can definitely see a new age of dependency emerging due to Quantitative Easing.
 We have discussed this and will be discussing more in other episodes.

 Andrew: Quantitative Easing is like the 70s on steroids.
 A lot of people blame the 70s on the oil crisis.
-But it was not the oil crisis, it was the liberalization of banking in the 60s that drove the 70s.
+But it was not the oil crisis, it was the liberalisation of banking in the 60s that drove the 70s.
 It is the same thing now.
 Quantitative Easing is not because of China, it is because of Central Bank policies in the rich countries.
 And that is creating, like in the 70s, this big massive bubble, which is now potentially collapsing.
-We have been saying it will collapse soon for the past six, seven years, and it keeps going on.
+We have been saying it will.

 The articles for this session and for sharing, the problem is that earlier ones are not open access, so I am attaching the pdfs below under under downloads & links – given that this is for a course, feel free to share.